-Stage in the capacity building process Monitoring questions (the questions to help effective monitoring during the lifespan of the work) Evaluation questions (questions to help assess achievement of objectives of the CB work) Potential methods for data gathering Considerations 9.
+Stage Monitoring questions Evaluation questions Potential methods for data gathering Considerations 9.
 Impact What evidence is emerging of achievement of the programme goals or organisational strategy (particularly in areas where the partners who received CB support are working)?
 Are there examples emerging of how increased organisational and relational capacity and programme performance are contributing to improvements in the lives of the people and communities?
 Can more be done to build on those experiences?
 What has changed in the situation of the people and communities (or specific focus of the programme) since the beginning of the programme or organisational strategy?
 Is there any link with the CB work?
 What difference is there between achievement of programme goals or organisational strategy before and after the CB work?
 Can any direct causality be established?
 What effects did the CB work have on partners' ability to achieve their organisational strategy or the programme goals?
 What effects have any changes in partners' ability to achieve their strategy or programme goals had on their levels of sustainability, confidence, ambition, external profile and relationships?
 Impact assessments Stories of change Programme evaluations and monitoring reports which capture examples of change at this level.
 Participatory exercises e.g. Impact Grid Outcome harvesting Requires evidence of achievement of programme goals/strategy and so is dependent on an effective programme or organisation-wide M&E system.
 Given other possible intervening factors, it may not be possible to establish direct causality between the CB work and any improvement in the achievement of programme goals or organisational strategy.
 A decision may be needed about what is 'good enough' evidence and analysis at this level.